pegasystems/docker-pega-web-ready/README.md

     docker run -d -P --name pega7 -e DB_HOST=<host> ... pega7-tomcat

-In the above command, the `-d`flag  tells docker to run this program as a daemon process in the background.
-The `-P` flag tells docker to expose all ports in the image to dynamically selected ports on the host machine.
+In the above command, the `-d`flag  tells Docker to run this program as a daemon process in the background.
+The `-P` flag tells Docker to expose all ports in the image to dynamically selected ports on the host machine.
 The `-e` flag is a declaration of an environment variable.
 See the [Dockerfile](Dockerfile) for the list of exposed variables.